donchev7/site/content/post/2022/2022-12-28-GitHub-App.md

 ## Introduction

-Recently I was working on moving a bitbucket application (bot) to GitHub.
+Recently I was working on moving a bitbucket bot to GitHub.
 With bitbucket, I can use a personal access token to authenticate with the API.
-It seemed that this personal access token was valid forever?
+It seems that this personal access token was valid forever?
 Which can be a good thing, but also a bad thing.
-With GitHub you can create an bot account and issue a access token for that account.
+With GitHub you can create a bot account and issue an access token for that account.
 But this token is only valid for max 1 year.
-So I was looking for a way to authenticate with a GitHub App.
-This is a bit more complicated, but it is also more secure.
+After a brief research I encountered GitHub apps.
+Which are basically webhooks and bot accoun with granular permissions installed on a GitHub organization.
+However, getting the authentication right was a bit tricky.
+In this post I will try to explain how to authenticate with a GitHub app.

 ## Webhook secret, private key, JWT and access token